Cerebral Palsy and Related Conditions

 Rehabilitation Medicine (Physiatry)

-A pediatric physiatrist focuses on your child’s physical function.
+A physiatrist focuses on your child’s physical function.
 They evaluate your child’s abilities and work with you to set goals for rehabilitation physical therapy.
 They can also evaluate and recommend bracing and equipment and prescribe medicines or procedures to help with spasticity or other issues.

 Pediatric Neurology and Neurodevelopment

-A pediatric neurodevelopmentalist -- a neurologist who has completed additional training in treating disabilities that affect language, movement, senses, and cognition – focuses on your child’s neurological function.
+A pediatric neurodevelopmentalist -- a neurologist who has completed additional training in treating disabilities that affect language, movement, senses, and cognition -- focuses on your child’s neurological function.
 They help you understand a cerebral palsy diagnosis based on medical history, imaging scans, and exams and will explain the diagnosis and how it can affect your child’s function.
-The doctor will screen for and treat related neurological conditions, help manage muscle tone and increased movements, and address developmental and learning concerns.
+The doctor will screen for and treat related neurological conditions, help manage muscle tone and unwanted movements, and address developmental and learning concerns.
 Your child’s neurodevelopmentalist can provide care for your child as they grow and become adults.

 Team of Specialists